BJP MLAs wear ‘I am Savarkar’ caps in protest against Rahul Gandhi’s remarks

 Taking a jibe at the BJP for demanding an apology for his "rape in India" remark, Gandhi said, "My name is Rahul Gandhi, not Rahul Savarkar.
 I will never apologise for speaking truth and nor will any Congressman do so.

-Bharatiya Janata Party (BJP) spokespersom GVL Narasimha Rao took a dig at Congress leader Rahul Gandhi on Saturday saying that muslim appeasement politics and mindset has made the former congress chief "a worthy legatee of Muhammed Ali Jinnah.
+Bharatiya Janata Party (BJP) spokesperson GVL Narasimha Rao took a dig at Congress leader Rahul Gandhi on Saturday saying that Muslim appeasement politics and mindset has made the former congress chief "a worthy legatee of Muhammed Ali Jinnah.

 "The more appropriate name for you Rahul Gandhi is RAHUL JINNAH.
 Your Muslim appeasement politics and mindset makes you a worthy legatee of Mohammad Ali Jinnah, not Savarkar. #RahulJinnah," tweeted Rao.